section-engineering-education/engineering-education/articles/k-means-from-scratch-R/index.md

 ### Conclusion

-We have implemented the K-means clustering algorithm using essential functions in R. All algorithms can be broken down into smaller pieces and be implemented from scratch.
+That was a fantastic journey implementing the K-means algorithm from scratch.
+Pat yourselves on the back.
+Do connect with me on [Linkedin](https://www.linkedin.com/in/lalithnarayan-c-27a89a1b/) to share what you think about the article.
+Your feedback is highly appreciated.
+All algorithms can be broken down into smaller pieces and be implemented from scratch.
 Understanding the theory and intuition behind the algorithms helps one make better decisions during building applications.